 - You need immediate house repairs: A busted pipe or mold buildup demand your immediate attention.
 You need to get big problems like these fixed right away, so they don't turn into something even worse.
 You can use your emergency fund to pay for big and small home repairs.

 - Your car doesn't pass inspection: You have two choices when this happens, and both of them involve spending a large amount of money.
 The first option is to get the car fixed, no matter what the cost.
 The second option is to trade in the car and buy a new one.
-You will likely need money for a down payment, and you can take from your emergency fund.
+You will likely need money for a down payment, and you can take the necessary money from your emergency fund.

 - You have a serious medical matter: Health issues can arise at any time.
 Even someone without a family history of health issues can develop a serious illness or disease.
 Having the money to pay your bills can help make treatment less stressful.